Forbidden Planet (retail chain): Forbidden Planet NYC

 On 24 July 2012, the New York City store moved several doors south to 832 Broadway, where it would enjoy 3,400 square feet of retail space.
 The New York store is not part of Forbidden Planet International, as they are owned by rival organizations.

-Like many comics and gaming related stores, Forbidden Planet struggled during the COVID-19 pandemic.
+Like many shops, Forbidden Planet struggled during the COVID-19 pandemic.
 The New York branch launched a GoFundMe to survive, in light of the city's high rent.

 Companies

-Forbidden Planet Ltd
+Forbidden Planet Limited

-Forbidden Planet Ltd is owned by Titan Entertainment Group and operate a chain of nine stores around England and an online presence at ForbiddenPlanet.com.
+Forbidden Planet Limited is division of Titan Entertainment and operate a chain of nine stores around England and an online presence at ForbiddenPlanet.com.
 They also host signings and events with authors, artists, and other figures from cult media.